ixoncloud/edge-app-plc-settings-backups/README.md

 This project showcases how to use FTP to back up machine configurations from any FTP server (e.g., on a PLC) to the IXON SecureEdge Pro device.
 The provided FTP server container is included for demonstration purposes; in production environments, an FTP server on the machine should be used instead.

-## Prerequisites

-Ensure your environment is properly set up by following this guide: [Running custom Docker applications on the SecureEdge Pro](https://support.ixon.cloud/hc/en-us/articles/14231117531420-Running-custom-Docker-applications-on-the-SecureEdge-Pro).

 ## Local Development

 docker-compose.yml is provided for local development.